Jezzffihuter2022/wangchuyao.github.io/_pages/grants.md

 author_profile: true
 ---

-I have secured a total amount of US$1,050,000 in competitive research funding and academic awards, all as the sole Principal Investigator (PI).
+I have secured a total amount of **US$1,050,000 in research grants and academic awards**, all as the sole Principal Investigator (PI).

 This demonstrates the broad appeal and real-world relevance of my research, and my ability to communicate its significance to varied stakeholders.
 With several high-impact projects underway, I am well-positioned to attract further support for my research program.

 ## Research Grants
 **6 grants** (4 external and 2 university level)